tarwn/lessthandot-hugo/blogs/content/posts/2011-06-23-the-many-functions-of-webmatrix.md

 ## The Bad News

 Not all is perfect in WebMatrix land.
-There are a lot of developers that will dismiss it (and anyone using it) out of hand because they see it as a step backwards (it&#8217;s ok, though, you probably don&#8217;t want to see the code they&#8217;ve been writing anyway).
+There are a lot of developers that will dismiss it (and anyone using it) out of hand because they see it as a step backwards (it's ok, though, you probably don't want to see the code they've been writing anyway).

 Perhaps the biggest problem I ran into while using it was the fact that the interface occasionally went wonky on my quad-core, 10GB of RAM system w/ a fairly expensive graphics card.
-Apparently this is due to the use of WPF, and I&#8217;m not the first LessThanDot-er that has had [issues with WPF][15] (and yes, my graphics drivers are up to date).
+Apparently this is due to the use of WPF, and I'm not the first LessThanDot-er that has had [issues with WPF][15] (and yes, my graphics drivers are up to date).

-There are times (like with the WordPress install above) when things won&#8217;t go 100% smoothly.
-I have only been using it for a few weeks and so far the level of issues has not been enough to warrant a rant on twitter or switching to another topic of study, but stay tuned, it&#8217;s still a young technology.
+There are times (like with the WordPress install above) when things won't go 100% smoothly.
+I have only been using it for a few weeks and so far the level of issues has not been enough to warrant a rant on twitter or switching to another topic of study, but stay tuned, it's still a young technology.

 ## Go Try It

 There is little reason not to try this tool.
-The [download][16] is free, you don&#8217;t have to invest a lot of time to learn how to use a few options in it, and you might just find that it&#8217;s a useful tool to have in your toolbelt.
-If you are one of the crowd that&#8217;s convinced you don&#8217;t need to learn anything past the one technology you know (and use WITH NO LOCK everywhere) then this may be too complex for you, but the rest should at least give it a try, even the non-developers.
+The [download][16] is free, you don't have to invest a lot of time to learn how to use a few options in it, and you might just find that it's a useful tool to have in your toolbelt.
+If you are one of the crowd that's convinced you don't need to learn anything past the one technology you know (and use WITH NO LOCK everywhere) then this may be too complex for you, but the rest should at least give it a try, even the non-developers.
 Being able to spend an afternoon putting together even a fake little website can be a fun accomplishment and, for me at least, reminded me why I got into web development and programming in the first place.

  [1]: http://drewby.com/a-wordpress-blog-in-15-minutes-with-webmatrix "A WordPress Blog in 15 Minutes with WebMatrix"
  [2]: http://weblogs.asp.net/scottgu/archive/2010/07/02/introducing-razor.aspx "Razor engine announcement"